Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Prior work

 Another example within the same category (i.e., qualitative assessments of a system by SMEs) is a recent, elaborate approach proposed by \cite{beling2021developmental}.
 The approach is called Framework for Operational Resilience in Engineering and System Test (FOREST), and a key methodology within FOREST is called Testable Resilience Efficacy Elements (TREE).
 For a given system or subsystem, the methodology requires SMEs to assess, among others, how well the resilience solution is able to (1) sense or discover a successful cyber-attack; (2) identify the part of the system that has been successfully attacked; (3) reconfigure the system in order to mitigate and contain the consequences of the attack.
 Assessment may include tests of the system, although the methodology does not prescribe the tests.

 Undoubtedly, such methodologies can be valuable in finding opportunities in improvements of cyber-resilience in a system that is either at the design stage or is already constructed.
-Still, these are essentially qualitative assessments, not quantitative measurements derived from an experiment.
+Still, these are essentially qualitative assessments, not quantitative measurements derived from an experiment. {As such, these are not the lines of inquiry we pursue in this paper. }

 In the second category (i.e., quantitative measurements based on empirical or experimental observations of how a system, or its high-fidelity model, responds to a cyber compromise), most approaches tend to revolve around a common idea we call here the area under the curve (AUC) method \cite{hosseini2016review, kott2021to}.